 Database integration is notoriously tricky to manage.
 If you’re avoiding it and running queries on your transactional databases, your databases are likely overburdened by workloads.
 If you’re trying to build your pipeline internally, your data engineers are likely spending countless hours writing scripts and juggling outages at the expense of fresh, accurate and reliable data.
 Regardess, transactional databases hold a lot of data that data teams can use to analyze and drive insights across the entire organization.
 If you’re not centralizing and analyzing your database data, you’re leaving valuable insights on the table.

-Efficient, data-driven companies are leaving ETL (or ELT) to companies like Fivetran.
-As a result, they save time and stress, and can focus on adding value.
-As you’ll see below, regardless of industry, location or company size, businesses with reliable access to database data can derive insights and make informed decisions around revenue, customer journey, customer support, marketing channels and more.
+As you’ll see in the following examples, regardless of industry, location or company size, businesses with reliable access to database data can derive insights and make informed decisions around revenue, customer journey, customer support, marketing channels and more.

 Civil construction business Emery Sapp & Sons, generates a ton of data on a daily basis: the usual administrative, financial and labor workforce data, as well as data coming in from the field such as time spent on a job and a location, equipment runtime and utilization, and units of production – all stored within databases.
 When the business decided to migrate its data from PostgreSQL and SQL Server to a cloud data warehouse, the Director of Technology began by building scripts himself, but quickly learned that spending 20% of his time on pipeline management wasn’t sustainable or scalable.